——————————————

 In a bowl mix together all your ingredients making sure everything is coated.
 Then place on the cookie sheet and cook for about 10 – 13 minutes.
 The olives will get a bit wrinkly.
 You might want to remove from the oven about half way through and stir around on the tray, then place back into the oven.

-(I think these olives would make an excellent edible gift when placed into a pretty jar.)
+(I think these olives would make an excellent edible gift when placed into a pretty jars.)

 Preserved Lemon